epfl-theos/koopmans/docs/tutorials/tutorial_4.rst

 Running this script will perform a convergence test with respect to ``nrb 1-3``.

 .. warning::
-  This tutorial performs convergence tests in a slightly incorrect way, To see this, add the keyword ``length = 10`` to the ``ConvergenceVarialbe`` in the above script.
-How is the behaviour different?
-Which behaviour is correct?
+  This tutorial performs convergence tests in a slightly incorrect way, To see this, add the keyword ``length = 10`` to the ``ConvergenceVariable`` in the above script.
+How is the behavior different?
+Which behavior is correct?
 Why?